-The table below gives technical information about the equipment.
+Table 3-5 below gives technical information about the equipment.
 Polycarbonate cupboards house data loggers (type Campbell CR10X), modem (Siemens TC35 and COM200E) and are earthed for lightening protection.

 The wind is measured at 10 meter above ground level, the other parameters at 2 meter.